You have no items in your shopping cart.

 A great help is Prep Microdermabrasion by Your Best Face ($80 in the shop).
 It eradicates damage.
 It’s ultra-fine crystals help to smooth, polish and refresh the skin, helping my neck absorb its actives.
 These include the free radical scavengers, Lipochroman-6, and spin trap, and antioxidant white tea and turmeric.

-One of the few actual neck creams that actually seems to do anything is Osmotics’ well-named Necollete ($63 in the shop).
+One of the few actual neck creams that actually seems to do anything is Osmotics’ well-named Necollete ($63).
 It is as luxurious as it is powerful.
 Made with neck targeting anti-ager Essenskin, which is mostly calcium and essential amino acids.
 This active stimulates lumican, a lycoprotein that is important for firming skin.

 Don’t forget exercise.
 Nothing makes the décolleté look younger and firmer than a little muscle padding.
-If you can’t quite make yourself do push-ups then for inspiration grab a copy of the Bar Method ($20 in the shop) and find out how exercise can be enjoyable and transformative.
+If you can’t quite make yourself do push-ups then for inspiration grab a copy of the Bar Method ($20) and find out how exercise can be enjoyable and transformative.

 And if you were wondering why LED light should help your swan-like look more healthy and supple, well it’s down to elastin.
 In October 2008, German researchers identified how LED works – by changing the molecular structure of a glue-like layer of water on elastin, the protein that provides elasticity in skin, blood vessels, heart and other body structures.
 The light strips away those water molecules that are involved in the immobilization of elastin, gradually restoring its elastic function.
-So shine a light on your neck and décolleté with any of these: new Baby Quasar ($399 in the shop), now with 25% more power; Facial Secret ($330 in the shop), with its efficient five-minute panel for the whole face; Sirius Aurora ($149 in the shop) with three light colors; or Ultra Renew ($89 in the shop) with ultrasound as well as LED.
+So shine a light on your neck and décolleté with any of these: new Baby Quasar ($399 in the shop), now with 25% more power; Facial Secret ($330), with its efficient five-minute panel for the whole face; Sirius Aurora ($149) with three light colors; or Ultra Renew ($89 in the shop) with ultrasound as well as LED.

 One of the few topicals to have made elastin its business is the newly formulated Your Best Face Control ($160 in the shop) with Relistase, a peptide that inhibits elastase activity, thereby restoring firmness, and another sagging skin lifter, Syn-Hycan.
 And, yes, this is my neck cream of choice.